joed7/Creational-design-patterns/prototype.md

 }
 ```

-If in future, we want to add another shape, we can extend the shape and add an entry in the Shape Registry corresponding to that shape.
+If in future, we want to add another shape, we can extend the shape class and add an entry in the Shape Registry corresponding to that shape.
 Another benefit of the Prototype design pattern is that client can generate object without knowing the type beforehand.

 In our implementation, we perform the shallow copy of the instance, If we want to perform deep copy instead, the `clone()` call needs to replaced with appropriate functionality.